zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition_list.rst

 Requirements
 ------------

-- The HMC userid must have object-access permissions to these objects: Target partitions, CPCs of target partitions (only for z13 and older).
+- The HMC userid must have object\-access permissions to these objects: Target partitions, CPCs of target partitions (only for z13 and older).